Great Mosque of Djenné: The First Mosque

 The actual date of construction of the first mosque in Djenné is unknown, but dates as early as 1200 and as late as 1330 have been suggested.
 The earliest document mentioning the mosque is Abd al-Sadi's Tarikh al-Sudan which gives the early history, presumably from the oral tradition as it existed in the mid-seventeenth century.
 The Tarikh states that a Sultan Kunburu became a Muslim and had his palace pulled down and the site turned into a mosque.
 He built another palace for himself near the mosque on the east side.
 His immediate successor built the towers of the mosque while the following Sultan built the surrounding wall.

+According to 'a more recent interpretation' presented by the architectural historian Labelle Prussin, the mosque built by Koy Kounboro was razed by his successor Malaha Tampo, who built a new mosque; this was subsequently replaced by the Songhay ruler Askia Mohammed who "rebuilt the original mosque of Koy Kounboro" at the end of the 15th century.
+With the Moroccan invasion at the end of the 16th century the Songhay mosque was again destroyed and "that of Tanapo rebuilt."
+This was the mosque referred to in the Tarikh al-Sudan, the ruins of which were later observed and recorded by French explorers in the 19th century.
+According to Prussin, "(this) Moroccan mosque was far too sumptuous for the puritanical tastes of Sheku Ahmadu, the Fulbe Massina ruler who controlled the city early in the nineteenth century, so in 1830 he removed its roof timbers and had a more austere structure built on the site of the original Kounboro mosque."
+This mosque was later replaced by a French-sponsored madrasa at the same time as the new Great Mosque was built in 1909.

-There is no other written information on the Great Mosque until the French explorer René Caillié visited Djenné in 1828, years after it had been allowed to fall into ruin, and wrote "In Jenné is a mosque built of earth, surmounted by two massive but not high towers; it is rudely constructed, though very large.
+After the Tarikh al-Sudan, there is no other written information on the Great Mosque until the French explorer René Caillié visited Djenné in 1828, years after it had been allowed to fall into ruin, and wrote "In Jenné is a mosque built of earth, surmounted by two massive but not high towers; it is rudely constructed, though very large.
 It is abandoned to thousands of swallows, which build their nests in it.
 This occasions a very disagreeable smell, to avoid which, the custom of saying prayers in a small outer court has become common."